vshy108/jpa-mssql/README.md

    - Compare API key from request header X-API-KEY
    - Configurable by changing the value of `api.key` in `application.properties`.

+8. **Controller Tests**:
+   - Verify the behavior of endpoints by examining their response status codes and attributes.

 ---

 ## Steps